return42/sphkerneldoc/linux_src_doc/include/linux/devfreq_h.rst

     this is the time to unregister it.

 freq_table
-    Optional list of frequencies to support statistics.
+    Optional list of frequencies to support statistics and freq_table must be generated in ascending order.

 max_state
     The size of freq_table.